In this article, we’re sharing our top money-saving tips so you can plan a cheap road trip (without sacrificing fun and adventure!).

 It’s cheaper than getting another pint or even stocking up at a liquor store.
 Our campervan became our favorite happy hour spot!)

 If you’re staying in hotels on your road trip, try booking some that include free breakfasts.
-This eliminates one meals each day that you need to pay for on your road trip.
-Use our favorite hotel booking site in the USA.
+This eliminates one meal each day that you need to pay for on your road trip.

 We love staying in Airbnbs for many reasons, one of them being the access to a kitchen.
 This allows us to easily cook our meals so we don’t feel the need to eat out every time we get hungry.

-We're sharing our best advice for saving money on gas.
-Plus, we've got a few money-saving tips for you if you will be renting a car.
+We’re sharing our best advice for saving money on gas, as well as a few other budget tips to keep in mind.